Let me share a horror story with you.

 To learn more, we’ve written extensively on our process & philosophy for content marketing.

-We primarily work with B2B SaaS companies that have a product-market fit.
+We primarily work with B2B SaaS companies and crypto companies that have a product-market fit.
 Ideally, companies in post-Series A and B, with a marketing team or an executive with marketing experience so we don’t have too much unnecessary friction.